 Members' Access to books, minutes and other documents

-Members of the Branch may apply to the Board to inspect the financial records, books, securities and other relevant documents of the Branch.
+Members of the Branch:

+may apply to the Board to inspect the financial records, books, securities and other relevant documents of the Branch.
 Such request must be made in good faith and for a proper purpose.
 Upon receiving such a request, the Board may, at its absolute discretion, decide to permit or refuse the request.
-If the Board permits the request, it may impose conditions upon the member’s access.
+If the Board permits the request, it may impose conditions upon the member’s access; and

-Members of the Branch are not entitled to inspect or any access to the minutes of Board Meetings.
+are not entitled to inspect or any access to the minutes of Board Meetings.

 AUDITOR